Skip to main content

 These projects assist the design, implementation, and evaluation of policies to improve job opportunities and develop workforce skills.
 IDB-supported projects also increase the coverage and sustainability of social security, while improving efficiency and productivity

-WASHINGTON -The Inter-American Development Bank (IDB) has approved a $250 million policy-based loan to support Chile’s reforms to boost its competitiveness and sustainable and inclusive growth.
-This operation, which has been approved by the IDB's Board of Executive Directors, aims to accelerate the...
+WASHINGTON — The Inter-American Development Bank (IDB) has approved a $75 million multiple-works loan to boost agricultural competitiveness and economic and social development in rural Paraguay by improving rural roads in the country’s Eastern Region.
+The operation, which has been approved by the IDB...

 EYE Bond Overview - July 2023